Career / Career Progression

 Ready to Become a Business Intelligence Analyst?

-IT pros who want to make the switch to BI analyst will find many opportunities.
+IT pros who want to switch to BI analyst will find many opportunities.
 The biggest impediment to filling analyst positions is often technical expertise.
-With a couple certs or experience with databases, you're halfway there.
+With a few years of experience with databases, you're halfway there.

-With business analytics platforms such as Tableau at your disposal, the rest of the journey should be within easy reach, and CBT Nuggets can get you there.
+With business analytics platforms like Tableau at your disposal, the rest of the journey should be within easy reach, and CBT Nuggets can get you there.

 Download